hazelnutcloud/eth-book/src/part-1-genesis/chapter-05-frontier-launch.md

 # Chapter 5: Frontier - The Minimal Viable Ethereum

-At 3:26:13 PM UTC on July 30, 2015, Ethereum's genesis block was mined.
-The first entry in block #0's extra data field contained a hidden message: the hash of a recent Bitcoin block, proving the network hadn't been pre-mined.
+At 3:26:13 PM UTC on July 30, 2015, Ethereum's genesis block was mined.[^1] The first entry in block #0's extra data field contained a hidden message: the hash of a recent Bitcoin block, proving the network hadn't been pre-mined.
 After 563 days of development since the crowdsale, the world computer had finally booted up.

-Stephan Tual watched from the Ethereum DEV office in Berlin as the first blocks appeared.
-The room erupted in celebration—champagne corks popped, developers hugged, and someone started playing "The Final Countdown" on the office speakers.
+Stephan Tual watched from the Ethereum DEV office in Berlin as the first blocks appeared.[^2] The room erupted in celebration—champagne corks popped, developers hugged, and someone started playing "The Final Countdown" on the office speakers.
 But the celebration was brief.
 Within minutes, everyone was back at their computers, monitoring network health, watching for consensus failures, and preparing for the unexpected.

 ## The Genesis Block